Teksten van

 born into this

-into hospitals which are so expensive that it’s cheaper to die
+into hospitals which are so expensive that it’s cheaper

-into lawyers who charge so much it’s cheaper to plead guilty
+into lawyers who charge so much it’s cheaper to plead

-into a country where the jails are full and the madhouses closed
+into a country where the jails are full and the madhouses

 into a place where the masses elevate fools into rich heroes